Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 marital bliss.
 Women dress in traditional attire, carry idols in processions, and perform folk dances.

-The celebration concludes with a spectacular display on the banks of Lake Pichola, with fireworks,
+The celebration concludes with a spectacular display on the banks of Lake Pichola Udaipur, with

 cultural performances, and decorated boats.

-Udaipur.
-Homes and palaces are adorned with oil lamps and fairy lights, and the entire city glows with
+Homes and palaces are adorned with oil lamps and fairy lights, and the entire city glows with festive

-festive cheer.
-Sweets are exchanged, prayers are offered to Goddess Lakshmi, and vibrant fireworks light
+cheer.
+Sweets are exchanged, prayers are offered to Goddess Lakshmi, and vibrant fireworks light up the

-hosts traditional rituals at the City Palace, including the ceremonial Holika Dahan (bonfire) and a
+traditional rituals at the City Palace Udaipur, including the ceremonial Holika Dahan (bonfire)

-cultural program.
-Locals and tourists alike participate in playing with colors, dancing to folk music,
+program.
+Locals and tourists alike participate in playing with colors, dancing to folk music, and

-to the monsoon and the well-being of spouses, with women dressing in green, singing songs, and swinging
+and the well-being of spouses, with women dressing in green, singing songs, and swinging on decorated

-on decorated swings.
-Janmashtami marks the birth of Lord Krishna, and temples across the city are
+swings.
+Janmashtami marks the birth of Lord Krishna, and temples across the city are adorned with

 festivals and cultural shows.
 These traditional dances are accompanied by musical instruments like